ccoutant/dwarf-locations/005-locations-on-stack.md

 >     `DW_OP_offset` pops two stack entries.
 The first (top of stack)
 >     must be an integral type value, which represents a byte
 >     displacement.
 The second must be a location.
 It forms an updated
->     location by adding the given byte displacement to the original
+>     location by adding the given byte displacement to the offset
->     location and pushes the updated location onto the stack.
+>     component of the original location and pushes the updated location
+>     onto the stack.
 >
 > 2. `DW_OP_bit_offset`
 >
 >     `DW_OP_bit_offset` pops two stack entries.
 The first
 >     (top of stack) must be an integral type value, which represents a bit
 >     displacement.
 The second must be a location.
 It forms an updated
->     location by adding the given bit displacement to the original
+>     location by adding the given bit displacement to the offset
->     location and pushes the updated location onto the stack.
+>     component of the original location and pushes the updated location
+>     onto the stack.
 >
 >     _A bit offset of `n*8` is equivalent to a byte offset of `n`._

-### Section 2.5.3  Control Flow Operations
+### Section 2.5.4  Control Flow Operations

 Move and renumber Section 2.5.1.5 to here.